mattshoe/kdux/README.md

    store updates the state.
 This simplifies the data flow, making the application easier to reason about, debug, and maintain.
 2. **Single Source of Truth:** Your cohesive chunk of state is stored in a single object, which ensures consistency and provides a clear and accessible snapshot of the application at any point in time.
 3. **Cohesive State:** You application should group only related state data into the same `Store`/`State` to avoid unwieldy state objects and logic.
 States should only be as large as they are cohesive; meaning you should group as much related State together as you can, but not unrelated states.
 4. **Read-Only State:** The state cannot be modified directly.
 Instead, actions are dispatched to indicate the intent to change the state.
 This ensures that all state transitions are explicit, traceable, and follow a predictable flow.
-5. **Changes are Made with Pure Functions:** Reducers are pure functions that take the current state and an action as input, and return a new state.
-This guarantees that the state transitions are predictable and easy to test.
+5. **Object-Oriented**: While traditional Redux focuses on functional programming, **Kdux** integrates the principles of functional programming into an object-oriented design.
+This approach allows for better code reuse, reduces cognitive load, and encourages a strong separation of concerns.
+By using pure functions within an object-oriented structure, **Kdux** leverages the predictability and simplicity of functional programming while maintaining the modularity and scalability of object-oriented design.

 #### How **Kdux** Differs from Traditional Redux